 Avocadoes.
 Our hair looks great and we do not want to talk about it.

 Bumble and Bother.
 The blog’s mascots.
 A pair of ginger tabby tornadoes who enlighten all our lives and make us happy.
 Look for the FULL KITTEN UPDATE tag for posts about them.
-Patreon subscribers who donate $5/month or more get their very own digital photo of B&B!
+Bumble has since found his own friend elsewhere, but Bother’s here pestering us night and day and being ridiculously photogenic.
+Patreon subscribers who donate $5/month or more get their very own digital photo of Bother!

 Cisgender/Transgender.
 A transgender person identifies as a different gender than the one assigned at birth.
 Here’s a usage guide that’s very helpful.